 The problem is that cooking time is very difficult to judge.
 A small solar panel cooker might take a couple of hours to cook rice; while a large parabolic device might take an hour or less.
 But the weather could halve or double that time.
 It’s very much trial and error.
 A lot of fun, though.

 GoSun make a portable tube-shaped solar cooker for around £140 that they claim can make a meal in as little as 20 minutes and boil water in 40 minutes – some slight discrepancy there, I feel!
 There are also larger models and plenty of copycat designs.
-To give it a try, though, you might be better with a less high-tech (and cheaper) option, like the foldable solar cooker in the pictures below.
+To give it a try, though, you might be better with a less high-tech (and cheaper) option, like a foldable solar cooker in the pictures below.
 Or copy the £700 parabola by converting an umbrella?

 Slow cooking is green too